inaimathi/langnostic/resources/posts/making-llms-do-what-you-want.md

 which is going to take the output, validate it against the transformer you've provided, and retry until it either gets to a valid value or retries too much.
 If you read that type signature, it's pretty obvious.

-A more _specific_ use case here is something I frequently want to ask an LLM: "Hey, evaluate this bunch of weirdly structured, natural language data and return a value with the following type signature so I can incorporate your ourput into some code I'm writing".
+A more _specific_ use case here is something I frequently want to ask an LLM: "Hey, evaluate this bunch of weirdly structured, natural language data and return a value with the following type signature so I can incorporate your output into some code I'm writing".
 The simplest here might be

 ```
 generateJson :: SystemPrompt -> Prompt -> ?Int -> Maybe JSONValue
 generateJson (system, prompt, retries=5) =
-  generateChecked system prompt retries
+  generateChecked maybeParseJson system prompt retries
 ```

 There.
 Now you can call your LLM, parse the response it gave you into JSON.
 If it fails, that is if the response isn't properly formatted JSON, try again some specified number of times.
 Another use case might be